henrique-trevisan/Youtube-video-downloader/readme.md

 ## Usage

-1. Run the application:
+1. Run the script:
-    ```bash
+    ```sh
-    python downloader.py
+    python main.py
     ```
-2. Follow the on-screen instructions to download your desired video.
+2. Enter the URL of the YouTube video you want to download.
+3. Choose the desired resolution.
+4. The video will be downloaded to the current directory.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please contact trehen30@gmail.com.